puppetlabs/puppet-docs/source/pe/3.2/external_ca.markdown

 1. [Install PE.](./install_basic.html)
 2. Choose a certificate authority option.
 3. Use your external CA to generate new certificates and security credentials to replace all existing certificates and security credentials.
-4. Replace the PE master, PE agent, and PE console certs and security credentials.
+4. Replace the PE master and PE console certs and security credentials.
 5. Replace the PE PuppetDB certs and security credentials.
 6. Replace the PE MCollective certs and security credentials.